Glimesh/glimesh.tv/lib/glimesh_web/templates/about/faq.html.md

 ##### Will there be an app for mobile devices and/or consoles?

-Yes!
-We’re planning on launching the mobile app in phase 2 of alpha and are currently working hard on it.
-We are still researching how to deal with the 30% transaction cut that Apple and Google take on their respective app stores and are trying to make it fair for our content creators.
-This and other features will not be a part of the initial app release, since the main focus of the app at the moment is viewing streams and chatting.
-However, we of course will be updating the app with features after launching it.
+In March 2022 we launched our [mobile app](https://glimesh.tv/about/app) to Android & iOS devices!
+The main focus of the app at the moment is watching streams and chatting, however in the future you'll be able to subscribe and support streams directly.

+A console app is unfortunately very far off.

 ##### How does Glimesh plan to implement new features created by the community?